 Compensation Amounts For Common Injuries From Shelving Accidents

 It is fair to say that the range of potential injuries associated with shelving accidents is broad.
-We mentioned crushing injuries, which can be fatal, but the most common type of injury tends to be facial and skeletal type injuries for which we have listed the advised average compensation amounts below.
+We mentioned crushing injuries, which can be fatal, but the most common type of injury tends to be facial and skeletal type injuries for which we have listed the advised average compensation payout amounts below.
 Our compensation calculator can also be used if you have suffered a different injury from those listed.

 - Trivial scarring injuries are relatively minor but can still attract compensation from £1,600 up to £3,310.